Tornado races through Norman, Oklahoma, injures at least a dozen, tosses vehicles around

 "We went outside and we let our sons play in the snow," resident Cesar Torres told The Santa Clarita Signal.
 "We figured, while the snow's there, might as well make a snowman out of it."

-The weather service said Mountain High, one of the closest ski resorts to Los Angeles, received an eye-popping 7.75 feet of snow during the last storm, with more possible this week.
+The weather service said Mountain High, one of the closest ski resorts to Los Angeles, received an eye-popping 7-and-three-quarter feet of snow during the last storm, with more possible this week.

 Rain and snow were falling again Sunday in Northern California as the first of two new storms began moving in.
 Blizzard warnings went into effect at 4 a.m.
 Monday and were to last until Wednesday for much of the Sierra Nevada.